makersacademy/airport_challenge/README.md

 Airport Challenge is a programme to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.

+**Assumptions:**
+As no default capacity was given, I've assumed a default capacity of 1 for each airport.

 ## My approach to solving this challenge

 *Update here*